gaboruh/applied-ecx/README.md

-# applied-ecx
+# Welcome to Applied Econometrics @ HU
-Repo for the applied econometrics course at HU Berlin
+This is the code repository for the applied econometrics course at HU Berlin.